cardwing/Codes-for-Lane-Detection/README.md

 |Crossroad|1990|4137|
 |Total|71.6|71.3|

 The pre-trained model for testing is [here](https://drive.google.com/open?id=1-E0Bws7-v35vOVfqEXDTJdfovUTQ2sf5).
+Note that you need to exchange the order of VGG-MEAN in test_lanenet.py and change the order of input images from RGB to BGR since the pre-trained model uses opencv to read images.
 You can further boost the performance by referring to [this issue](https://github.com/cardwing/Codes-for-Lane-Detection/issues/5).

 3. BDD100K testing set: